 I can only hope that if someone is delivering a "pizza" from a smoking van headed toward the missile silos, the MPs will be there.

 3. There are a lot of obese soldiers

 You may have actually heard this one by now.
 After all, it isn't an issue the media is ignoring.
 They are pleased to report how obesity is affecting the fighting strength of the Army.
 They also report the extreme measures soldiers are going through such as laxatives and liposuction.

 We all know that many Americans are obese so I won't bore you with statistics.
 That means I'd have to put down my super-sized tub of cheesy, deep-fried, high-fructose, bleached flour dough.
 What nobody is telling you is that there are so many fat soldiers in today's Army--and things aren't getting much better.

 Now, to be fair, it's easy to fall into the ranks of the flabby.
 Many soldiers work long hours behind desks in combat support roles.
 The job is vital and stressful but it isn't always physical.
 It's up to the soldier and his immediate supervisor to make sure he stays in shape.
 However, this is easier said than done.

 On the other end, recruiters aren't making things easier by letting obese civilians into the Army.
 As eternal war rages abroad and civilians at home get fatter, the Army has to fill the ranks by relaxing requirements.
-While it makes life easier on recruiters to meet their numbers, it gets harder for drill sergeants to crank out combat-ready soldiers.
+While it makes life easier for recruiters to meet their numbers, it gets harder for drill sergeants to crank out combat-ready soldiers.

 2. Don't drink and drive!

-Well, of course you won't drink and drive!
+Well, of course, you won't drink and drive!
 What idiot would do that?
-It's dangerous and it's against the law.
+It's dangerous, and it's against the law.
 Yeah, but for some reason, it keeps happening in the Army.
 I just can't figure out why.